 If one looked at the scenery from a distance, one would have seen the green of the hills, the grey of the rocks, the bronze swords towering over the fjord, and a bunch of brightly coloured tiny dots jumping and running all over the place.

 The landscape would probably be even more breathtaking, even more so when the air is clear.
-But I doubt the overall effect would be as powerful as it was when I saw it, what with the heavy clouds and the misty horizon.
+But I doubt the overall effect would be as powerful as it was when I saw it.
+The heavy clouds and the misty horizon left a lasting memory.

 But then, what really makes the difference is certainly not the weather, it’s whether one goes to Sverd i fjell or not.
 I’d say: go, without a doubt, go.
 And if you don’t feel like walking (or hitchhiking) to the swords, take bus 16 from Stavanger city centre and get off at Madlaleiren.
 Walk 200 metres down the main road and you’ll see them.